 Ryan Shank: You were, so you were working for the company selling, but you were cold calling and just grinding it out?
 Yes.

 Andrey Kisselev: That was called cold calling and I hated it.
-And then I kind of start thinking, so what, what’s a better way to, to get customers on these Google Edwards thing and it’s pay the advertising.
+And then I kind of start thinking, so what, what’s a better way to, to get customers on these Google Edwards thing and it’s paying the advertising.
 And that’s how I learned first about it.

 Ryan Shank: So who told you about it?
 Who told you about this?
 Google adwords.

 Andrey Kisselev: It was in a company.
 They were, they told me, okay.
 Getting a new client call called list numbers, like a hundred calls a day.
-And that was, I hated it and I, and I started asking questions.
+And that was, I hated it and me, and I started asking questions.
 So do you guys, is there any way to, another way to, to find the clients?

 Ryan Shank: Sure.
 Yeah.
 How do we get, how do we get to this many people with out having to pick up the phone a hundred times.
 Yeah.